Just what is a bass fishing rod? What's so special about them? Are seabass now so sought-after by sea anglers that they're entitled to their own rods?

 It's probably the recent developments in bass lures that's accounted for the increasing popularity of spinning for bass.

-And when I say 'spinning', I mean casting not just with spinners and spoons, but also with surface poppers, diving plugs, and soft plastic lures like the one shown here.
+And when I say 'spinning', I mean casting not just with spinners and spoons, but also with surface poppers, diving plugs, and soft plastic lures.

 These will be very hard, low-friction acrylic liners made from silicon carbide, zirconium or a similar material.
 They're essential if you're going to use braided line, which would quickly groove inferior rod rings.

-But is you do decide to buy a specialist bass fishing rod, don't be surprised if from time to time it also catches a few mackerel, pollack, flatties, dogfish, cod, mullet...
+But is you do decide to buy a specialist bass fishing rod, don't be surprised if from time to time it inadvertently catches a few mackerel, pollack, flatties, dogfish, cod, mullet...

 New!
 Comments